wusai2333/trib/doc/lab2.md

 - `Ready`: A ready signal channel.
 It works similarly to the `Ready` channel in `trib.BackConfig` from Lab 1.
 When a keeper sends `true` on this channel, the distributed bin storage should be ready to serve.
-Therefore, if you need to initialize the physical backends in some way, make sure you do it before you send a signal over `Ready`.
+Therefore, if you need to initialize the physical back-ends in some way, make sure you do it before you send a signal over `Ready`.
 Don't forget to send `false` to `Ready` if the initialization fails.